 If you are entitled to immigrate to Israel under the Law of Return, you should contact the Jewish Agency Global Service Center for information about entering Israel with a new immigrant visa (oleh).
 US, Canadian, and British students who are eligible to immigrate under the Law of Return can find more information through Israel’s Ministry of Interior (Misrad HaPnim).

 Your initial entry visa must cover the entire period of your intended study.
-If you are already in Israel and your visa is expected to expire during the course of your studies, you must apply to the Ministry of Interior to extend your visa.
-For more information, contact the Jerusalem office of the Ministry of Interior.
+If you are already in Israel and your visa is expected to expire during the course of your studies, you must schedule an appointment and apply to the Ministry of Interior to extend your visa.
+To schedule an appointment please complete this form ( note the language can be changed through the globe icon on the left) For more information, contact the Jerusalem office of the Ministry of Interior.
 Please make sure that you have the appropriate paperwork.

-Please get in touch with us if you have any trouble securing your visa:
+Please email us if you have any trouble securing your visa: